bamos/latex-templates/README.md

 # Contributing
 Contributions are highly welcomed!
-If you want to add a similar template, please add to the [templates][templates] directory and I'm happy to merge pull requests.
+If you want to add a similar template, please add to the [latex-templates](/latex-templates) directory and I'm happy to merge pull requests.
 If you want to use the static webpage generation framework to present a different set of templates with other motivations, I'm happy to link to your project here.